 The benefits of plain English writing

-Rewiting in plain English can improve the efficiency and effectiveness of your organisation’s communications, and may also deliver savings in resource and production costs.
-This article considers:
+Rewriting in plain English can improve the efficiency and effectiveness of your organisation’s communications, and may also deliver savings in resource and production costs.
+This article covers:

 - What is plain English writing?